goauthentik/authentik/website/integrations/services/jellyfin/index.md

 :::

 :::note
 Currently, there are two plugins for Jellyfin that provide external authentication, an OIDC plugin and an LDAP plugin.
-This guide focuses on the use of the LDAP plugin.
 :::

 :::caution